 First, provide credentials to log into the client app.
 After logging in, select the Go live button to create and enter the live event.
 When you enter, you will be the host of the live event which allows you to control the live event such as whether to start or stop your media stream.

 When you start the live event, participants can enter your live event, view the host's media stream, and chat.
+To start the live event, follow the code below.

 If you would like to learn more about using the full-fledged UI features for Sendbird Live, go to Live UIKit Overview page.